-When you connect to a managed system such as VMware vCenter or Microsoft SCVMM/Hyper-V, note that vCommander requires an administrative account.
-The account must have full administrative access on the entire managed system.
+When you connect to a cloud account (managed system) such as VMware vCenter or Microsoft SCVMM/Hyper-V, note that vCommander® requires an administrative account.
+The account must have full administrative access on the entire cloud account (managed system).
 You can then subsequently restrict access in vCommander leveraging the roles and access rights described in this article

 Doing so for all user accounts in the system, made easier by only adding Active Directory groups to vCommander as the only users, will ensure that only the access you desire is provided.